 In this query, ANY will help with comparing the average salaries of all the employees department-wise.
 The result of the query will be based on comparing with any of the values returned by the PostgreSQL Subquery.

-For further information on PostgreSQL Documentation, you can visit here.
+For further information on PostgreSQL Documentation, you can visit the official website.

 Why do you use PostgreSQL Subqueries?